What Is Earnest Money When Buying a Home in Los Angeles?

 Contingencies That Protect Your Earnest Money

-Contingencies are contractual escape clauses that allow you to cancel the purchase and recover your deposit if specific conditions aren't met.
-The California Residential Purchase Agreement includes standard contingency options—understanding them is crucial for protecting your investment.
+Contingencies are contractual escape clauses that allow you to cancel the purchase and recover your deposit if specific conditions are not met.
+On the current C.A.R.
+Residential Purchase Agreement (Form RPA, Revised 12/22), the loan, appraisal, and investigation contingencies each default to 17 days after acceptance, and each can be shortened, extended, or waived in your offer.

 Inspection Contingency